benahalkar/benahalkar/README.md

 ### I'm a full-stack hardware developer

 - 🌱 I’m currently working on Computer Vision, Industrial Linux Embedded systems, and Industrial IoT.
-- 👀 I’m interested in electronics, programming, mathematics, mechanics, astronomy.
+- 👀 I’m interested in electronics, programming, mathematics, mechanics, and astronomy.
 - 🤖 I’m looking to collaborate on home-automation and robotics.
 - 📫 You can reach me via mail at [Harsh Benahalkar](mailto:harsh.benahalkar.s@gmail.com).
 - ⚡ Fun fact: I like Pink Floyd.